hshazly/Oozie-recursive-subworkflow/README.md

-# Oozie- recursive subworkflow as loops example
+# Oozie- Recursive subworkflows as loops example

 A simple example that illustrates how to use oozie's subworkflows to simulate the execution of a loop/iteration.